 Pursuant to the terms of the Purchase Agreement, the Company issued the Debentures in an aggregate principal amount of \$1,694,250 to the Purchasers.
 The Debentures were subject to an original issue discount of 20.318% resulting in proceeds to the Company of \$1,350,000 from the transaction.
 The Debentures mature on October 25, 2008, but may be prepaid by the Company at any time provided that the common stock issuable upon conversion and exercise of the Warrants is covered by an effective registration statement.
 The Debentures are convertible, at the option of the Purchasers, at any time, into shares of common stock at \$0.35 per share, as adjusted pursuant to a full ratchet anti-dilution provision.
 Pursuant to the terms of the Debentures, beginning on February 1, 2007, we began to amortize the Debentures in equal installments on a monthly basis resulting in a complete repayment by the maturity date (the "Monthly Redemption Amounts").
 The Monthly Redemption Amounts can be paid in cash or in shares, subject to certain restrictions.
 If the Company chooses to make any Monthly Redemption Amount payment in shares of common stock, the price per share is the lesser of the conversion price then in effect and 85% of the weighted average price for the 10 trading days prior to the due date of the Monthly Redemption Amount.
 The Company was not allowed to make its monthly redemption payments in shares due to contractual restrictions on its ability to do so.
-The Company has not made the required cash Monthly Redemption Amounts and as of June 30, 2008, the Company was in default and was 17 months behind on these payments.
+The Company has not made the required cash Monthly Redemption Amounts and as of September 30, 2008, the Company was in default and was 20 months behind on these payments.
 Pursuant to the provisions of the secured convertible Debentures, such non-payment is an event of default.
 Penalty interest accrues on any unpaid redemption balance at an interest rate equal to the lesser of 18% per annum or the maximum rate permitted by applicable law until such amount is paid in full.
 Upon an event of default, each Purchaser has the right to accelerate the cash repayment of at least 130% of the outstanding principal amount of the Debenture plus accrued but unpaid liquidated damages and interest.
-If the Company fails to make such payment in full, the Purchasers have the right sell substantially all of the Company's assets pursuant to their security interest to satisfy any such unpaid balance.
-The Monthly Redemption Amount is approximately \$85,000 per month.
-As of about June 30, 2008, the Company would have to issue approximately 15,000,000 shares of common stock to satisfy the Monthly Redemption Amount in arrears in an amount of \$1,290,000 and unpaid interest of \$215,000, for a total of approximately \$1,505,000 in arrears.
+If the Company fails to make such payment in full, the Purchasers have the right to sell substantially all of the Company's assets pursuant to their security interest to satisfy any such unpaid balance.